mz-analytics/freight-procurement-dashboard/README.md

 An end-to-end logistics analytics project focused on freight procurement, contractor rate benchmarking, and cost optimization.

-The analysis evaluates 5,000 transport shipments originating from a central distribution hub in Mszczonów, covering 8 strategic domestic and international corridors serviced by 5 contract carriers[cite: 2].
+The analysis evaluates 5,000 transport shipments originating from a central distribution hub in Mszczonów, covering 8 strategic domestic and international corridors serviced by 5 contract carriers.

-The workflow couples relational data validation and SQL EDA directly with Python data pipelines and an executive Power BI reporting model to pinpoint procurement cost leakage[cite: 1, 2, 3].
+The workflow couples relational data validation and SQL EDA directly with Python data pipelines and an executive Power BI reporting model to pinpoint procurement cost leakage.

 ---